 Clogged Drains Roselle

 Since people starting bringing water into their homes, they have looked for ways to get the water out of their home.
 Originally this was done by throwing the buckets of dirty water out the window, but as people started living closer and closer, this became a problem.
 With plumbing getting rid of the dirty water became easier, but clogs could form stopping the water from leaving your home.
 There are two ways to remove a clog from your pipes, break up or push the clog down the line.
 In Roman times a large wooden ball was placed in the sewers to use water pressure to push it down removing and buildup from within.
 Modern tools have made it easier and less risky to do the same.
+Be sure to follow us on Facebook for the latest news and promotions.

 Drain Rodding Roselle